-The streamer shall consist of double weight crepe paper (80 g/m^2) or any replacement of equivalent strength, not less than 2,25 m or more than 3 m long and 3 +/ 0,5 cm wide, fixed to a sisal string of 2,5 m minimum length.
+The streamer shall consist of double weight crepe paper $(80 \text{ g/m}^2)$ or any replacement of equivalent strength, not less than 2,25 m or more than 3 m long and 3 +/ 0,5 cm wide, fixed to a sisal (or any replacement of equivalent strength) string of 3,25 m minimum length.

 All streamers must be of the same length.

 There shall be a clearly visible ink mark 2,5 m from the junction of the string and streamer.

 The streamer shall be attached to the model aircraft in such a way that the ink mark is level with, or behind, the rearmost portion of the model aircraft (see sketch).
-The attachment part of the string shall have a minimum length of 0,75 metre.
+The attachment part of the string shall have a minimum length of 0,75 m.